google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 These meta tags provide semantic information to crawlers from social sites, typically from [Google+](https://plus.google.com/), [Facebook](https://www.facebook.com/).

 ### Resources
-There are more things you can attach to the post.
+There are even more things you can attach to the post.
 Learn them at [ogp.me](http://ogp.me/).
 In order to validate your markup, Facebook provides [Debugger](https://developers.facebook.com/tools/debug/).

 ## Twitter Cards
 [Twitter Cards](https://dev.twitter.com/docs/cards) are an extension to OGP applicable for [Twitter](https://twitter.com/).
 They add media attachments to tweets with a link to your website.

-In order to get Twitter Card working, [your domain must be approved](https://dev.twitter.com/docs/cards/validation/validator) and must contain `twitter:card` as `name` attribute instead of `property` attribute.
+In order to get a Twitter Card working, [your domain must be approved](https://dev.twitter.com/docs/cards/validation/validator) and must contain a `meta` tag that has `twitter:card` as `name` attribute instead of `property` attribute.

 Here's a quick example:
 {% include_code _code/social-sites.html twitter %}
-By using `twitter:site`, you can also add a Twitter account.
+By using `twitter:site`, you can associate a Twitter account to the post.

 <img src="imgs/twitter-card.png" srcset="imgs/twitter-card.png 1x, imgs/twitter-card-2x.png 2x" />

 ### Resources
 To learn more about Twitter Cards, visit [Twitter's developer site](https://dev.twitter.com/docs/cards).
-Twitter provides [Card Validator](https://dev.twitter.com/docs/cards/validation/validator) to validate your Twitter Card.
+In order to validate your markup, Twitter provides [Card Validator](https://dev.twitter.com/docs/cards/validation/validator).

+## The Best Practice
+Given all three options, the best thing you can do is to include all efficiently in your webpage.
+Here's an example:
+{% include_code _code/social-sites2.html best_practice %}
+Notice that microdata and OGP share some markups:

+* `itemscope` is located at `head` tag
+* `title` and `description` are shared between microdata and OGP
+* `itemprop="image"` is using `link` tag with `href` attribute instead of reusing `meta` tag with `property="og:image"`

+Lastly, make sure to validate that your webpage appears as expected on each social sites before publishing them.

 {% endwrap %}